Connect with us

 On Oct.
 13, I sent an email asking if the city had tested my water to Melissa Faith Payne, the city’s public information officer.

-“I believe the discolored water at your building was an isolated incident … and not indicative of the water that actually from the plant,” she responded the next day.
+“I believe the discolored water at your building was an isolated incident … and not indicative of the water that actually comes from the plant,” she responded the next day.
 “I think it had more to do with the lines/pipes at your building.
 I'll Loop our public works team in to get more information for you.”

 I followed up.
 What was the mayor’s basis for his comments at the town hall?
 If it was easier, I suggested, I would be happy to talk with the Public Works employee that tested my water.